-Corollary 3.4 Suppose that M is a compact oriented irreducible 3-manifold with incompressible tori boundary components and no immersed incompressible tori or Klein bottles, except those which are homotopic into the boundary tori.
-Then M admits an ideal triangulation \mathcal{T} having an index structure.
-Moreover if M has no essential annuli (ie M is an-annular) then for any finite sheeted covering space \tilde{M} , the lifted triangulation also admits an index structure.
+Corollary 3.4.
+Suppose that M is a compact oriented irreducible 3-manifold with incompressible tori boundary components and no immersed incompressible tori or Klein bottles, except those which are homotopic into the boundary tori.
+Then M admits an ideal triangulation T having an index structure.
+Moreover if M has no essential annuli (i.e. M is an-annular) then for any finite sheeted covering space \widetilde{M} , the lifted triangulation also admits an index structure.

-Proof To construct 1-efficient triangulations, we can use a construction of Lackenby [31].
+Proof.
+To construct 1-efficient triangulations, we can use a construction of Lackenby [Lac00a].
 He proves that if M is a compact oriented irreducible 3-manifold with incompressible tori boundary components and M has no immersed essential annuli, except those homotopic into the boundary tori, then M admits a taut ideal triangulation \mathcal{T} .
 Then by Corollary 3.2 such triangulations are strongly 1-efficient.
 Note that the lift of such a triangulation to any finite sheeted covering space is also 1-efficient.

-The case of small Seifert fibred spaces remains, for these are precisely the oriented 3-manifolds with tori boundary components which admit essential annuli, but no embedded incompressible tori which are not homotopic into the boundary components.
+There is a remaining case of small Seifert fibred spaces.
+For these are precisely the oriented 3-manifolds with tori boundary components which admit essential annuli, but no embedded incompressible tori which are not homotopic into the boundary components.